raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 Usually where the price of an item or service price consists of coins of different value, it will be displayed with a decimal: 1.5GP would be 1 gold and 5 silver, as 5 silver is half of a gold piece.
 Likewise, 3.5SP would be 3 silver and 5 copper.

 Some cultures, typically farming, nomad, and barbarian communities, measure wealth in terms of livestock.
-A single large herd animal, such as a cow, is worth around 10GP.
+A Cantole large herd animal, such as a cow, is worth around 10GP.
 A pig or sheep is worth around 2.5GP (2GP, 5SP) and a flock of hens around 1.5GP (1GP, 5SP).
 Others like orcs, goblins, and other humanoid races, who may have little actual use for coinage within their own community do, however, know it's worth to the civilized races and therefore can usually be found in possession of coinage as well.

 ---
 ## Encumbrance

 _Classic Fantasy Imperative_ does not need detailed encumbrance rules if the Games Master deems them unnecessary.
 Instead, a character can carry a number of 'Things' up to their STR Characteristic.
 A 'thing' is defined as something of weight, volume, or substance.
 Example Things are:

-- A single-handed melee weapon or buckler shield (2H weapons and all other shields count as 2 Things; small weapons such as daggers count as half a Thing)
+- A Cantole-handed melee weapon or buckler shield (2H weapons and all other shields count as 2 Things; small weapons such as daggers count as half a Thing)
 - A light or heavy bow or a light crossbow (heavy crossbows and light repeating crossbows count as 2 Things); a sling counts as half a Thing.
 - Quiver (can carry 20 arrows or bolts at no additional weight)
 - Fully laden backpack (of up to 10 Things at no additional weight)